Dicastery for Institutes of Consecrated Life and Societies of Apostolic Life

-The Dicastery for Institutes of Consecrated Life and Societies of Apostolic Life (DICLSAL; Latin: Dicasterium pro Institutis vitae consecrataeet Societatibus vitae apostolicae), formerly called Congregation for Institutes of Consecrated Life and Societies of Apostolic Life (CICLSAL; Congregatio pro Institutis Vitae Consecratae et Societatibus Vitae Apostolicae), is the dicastery of the Roman Curia with competency over everything which concerns institutes of consecrated life (orders and religious congregations, both of men and of women, as well as secular institutes) and societies of apostolic life, regarding their government, discipline, studies, goods, rights, and privileges.
+The Dicastery for Institutes of Consecrated Life and Societies of Apostolic Life (DICLSAL; Latin: Dicasterium pro Institutis vitae consecratae et Societatibus vitae apostolicae), formerly called Congregation for Institutes of Consecrated Life and Societies of Apostolic Life (CICLSAL; Congregatio pro Institutis Vitae Consecratae et Societatibus Vitae Apostolicae), is the dicastery of the Roman Curia with competency over everything which concerns institutes of consecrated life (orders and religious congregations, both of men and of women, as well as secular institutes) and societies of apostolic life, regarding their government, discipline, studies, goods, rights, and privileges.

 Description

-On 26 May 1587, Pope Sixtus V founded the Sacred Congregation for Consultations About Regulars.
+On 26 May 1587, Pope Sixtus V founded the Sacred Congregation for Consultations About Regulars (Congregatio super consultationibus regularium).
+In 1593 it was united to the Congregation of Bishops to form the Congregation of Bishops and Regulars.
+In addition to the Congregation for Bishops and Regulars, other congregations existed that exercised control over religious.
+One was the Congregation for the Discipline of Regulars (Congregatio super disciplina regularium), founded in 1649 by Pope Innocent X, reformed by Pope Innocent XII in 1695 and suppressed in 1906.
+Another was the Congregation on the State of Regular Orders (Congregatio de statu regularium ordinum), established by Pope Pius IX in 1846, and united with the former in 1856.

 In 1908 Pope Pius X changed its name to the Congregation for Religious.
 In 1967 Pope Paul VI changed its name to the Congregation for Religious and Secular Institutes.
 Pope Francis gave the Congregation its current name with the March 19, 2022 apostolic constitution Praedicate evangelium.

 The Dicastery is responsible for everything which concerns religious orders and congregations, and societies of apostolic life, regarding their government, discipline, studies and so on.
 It is competent also for matters regarding hermits, consecrated virgins, and new forms of consecrated life.
 Its jurisdiction is not limited territorially, but rather by the types of matters and organisations with which it deals – it may refer certain matters to other Vatican Dicasteries depending on the nature of the issue.
 The Dicastery also handles matters concerning associations of the faithful formed with the intention of becoming institutes of consecrated life or societies of apostolic life, and for Third Orders Seculars.